mayra-cabrera/mayra-cabrera.github.io/_posts/2016-03-16-stricter-conversions-with-integer-and-float.md

 ---

-*This is based on [The Well Grounded Rubyist](https://www.manning.com/books/the-well-grounded-rubyist) book, you should definitly buy it*
+*This is based on [The Well Grounded Rubyist](https://www.manning.com/books/the-well-grounded-rubyist) book, you should definitely buy it*

 As a ruby programmer you probably have experimented with converting strings to integers: